web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/exceptions.md

 Solution:

 - If the `.ts` file outside the current project is referenced, or the `.ts` file under node_modules, please add the [source.include](/en/api/config-source.html#sourceinclude) configuration Items that specify files that require additional compilation.
-- If you refer to a file format that is not supported by Builder, please configure the corresponding webpack loader for compilation.
+- If you refer to a file format that is not supported by Rsbuild, please configure the corresponding webpack loader for compilation.

 ---